JGK19/CarlosBot-Discord/README.md

 Before you start, you'll need to [create a Discord app](https://discord.com/developers/applications) with the proper permissions:
 - `applications.commands`
-- `bot` (with Send Messages and Use Slash Commands enabled)
+- `bot` (with Send Messages enabled)

-Configuring the app is covered in detail in [the getting started guide](https://discord.com/developers/docs/getting-started).
+Configuring the app is covered in detail in the [getting started guide](https://discord.com/developers/docs/getting-started).
 ### Setup project

 First clone the project: